JetChars/JetChars.github.io/source/docs/devstack/index.rst

     | One of devstack core members, **Dean Troyer** write 8 issues, none approved and 7 of 8 got -1!

-Currently, DevStack is openstack developers' official installation method, but mainstream tool is packstack.

 Quick Start
 ===========

 1. Create stack user